Angular Setup Guide

 ⚠️

-Remember to replace <company> with your company's personalized Client API URL name, and replace <YOUR PUBLIC KEY 1> with the public key supplied to you by Arkose Labs.
+Remember to replace <company> with your company's personalized Client API URL name, and replace <YOUR_PUBLIC_KEY> with the public key supplied to you by Arkose Labs.
 (See Vanity URLs in the Knowledge Base (support login required) for details)

 import { DOCUMENT } from '@angular/common';